atoprak06/mern-social/README.md

 #   Description
 This app is created using MERN Stack and additionally some packages.
+With the 'Popularity Social App', you can register as a new user and sign in, you can add new posts, like posts, add friends, remove friends, read feeds, make comments, chat with friends, i will try to improve it and add some other functionalities in the future hopefully.

 #   Tools
 ##  Front End